Noah's Arc (TV series): Casting

 Casting for the lead characters of Noah's Arc occurred in early 2003.
 Pamela Azmi-Andrew was the casting director as Polk sat in on the auditions.
 For the title lead role, Noah Nicholson, actors Darryl Stephens and Christian Vincent were being considered.
 Stephens, who originally auditioned for the role of Ricky Davis, was cast as Noah Nicholson.
 Vincent was later recast as Noah's best friend Ricky Davis.

 Rodney Chester was cast as Alex Kirby.
 Chester maintained a friendship with Polk when he appeared in Polk's independent film Punks, which adapts several elements into the television series.
 Doug Spearman and Jensen Atwood would later be cast for their respective roles.
 By mid-2003, a cast was put together for the filming of the pilot episode.
 Shortly after the release of the pilot episode, Polk wrote and directed another in-depth episode for the characters.
 Shaun T. Fitness, who was originally cast as Trey Iverson in the pilot episode, was replaced by Gregory Keith in the series.
 Carlos Tineco, who was originally cast as a random guy whom Ricky has sex with, was cast for the recurring role Junito.
 The character of Junito was originally a go-go dancer before being rewritten as a doctor and later recast with Wilson Cruz assuming the role in the series.
 Jurnee Crapps, who played the role of Kenya McEntire, was replaced by Sahara Davis in season two.

-Filming

-Season one was filmed in Los Angeles, while season two was filmed in Vancouver, British Columbia, Canada.